How to stay warm in winter? Here are survival tips to keep your home warm without the need for electric power.

 If you can, use the sun to generate solar power that can operate electric heaters.
 And don’t forget the smart use of emergency portable generators — gas, propane, or solar.

 I recall a blog poster describing framed boxes with black tar paper (black asphalt roofing paper) inside and plexiglass on the face being mounted on the south walls of cottages on the East Coast.

-Some people close off rooms in their home every winter reducing their living space to less cubic feet of air to heat.
-I met an Amish family that did just this every winter.
+Some people close off rooms in their home every winter, reducing their living space to less cubic feet of air to heat.
+I met an Amish family who did this every winter.

-Stay Warm in a Nighttime Power Outage
+Staying Warm in a Nighttime Power Outage

-If power goes out and your furnace shuts down on a cold night, act quickly to retain as much heat as you can.
+If the power goes out and your furnace shuts down on a cold night, act quickly to retain as much heat as you can.
 Insulate and isolate.
 These actions could include:

-- Close all window coverings. (drapes, blinds, shades, etc.)
+- Close all window coverings (drapes, blinds, shades, etc.).